fp7mplane/protocol-ri/doc/protocol-spec.md

 ### Reasoner

 Within an mPlane domain, a special client known as a __reasoner__ may control automated or semi-automated iteration of measurements, e.g. working with a supervisor to iteratively run measurements using a set of components to perform root cause analysis.
-While the reasoner is key to the mPlane project, it is architecturally merely another client, though it will often be colocated with a supervisor for implementation convenience.
+While the reasoner is key to the mPlane project, it is architecturally merely another client, though it will often be co-located with a supervisor for implementation convenience.

 ### External Interfaces to mPlane Entities